jdb/jdb.github.com/bitfield.rst

 might end putting twice more time into the development that you originally expected.
-At this point, you might even want to consider rewriting the module in C, because by using choosing bitfields over dicts, sets and list, you are already half way there !
+At this point, you might even want to consider rewriting the module in C, because by using choosing bitfields over dicts, sets and list, you are already halfway there !

 The example problem is to implement a set of digits from 1 to 9.
 A use case is for instance a sudoku resolver: before setting a number at